The community healthcare team

 The National Childbirth Trust (NCT) is a charity that provides information and support on all aspects of pregnancy, birth and early parenthood, including breastfeeding.

 The UK Association for Milk Banking has information about using donated breast milk if your baby is premature or ill, and how to donate breast milk.

-The midwife is a qualified health professional who will provide postnatal care and support in the short term.
+Your baby’s care may stay with a midwife for a while, depending on your baby’s age, health and how your local team is set up.
+A midwife is a qualified health professional who will provide postnatal care and support in the short term.
 They may advise on feeding and will check the overall health of you and your baby.
-Midwives have a statutory duty of care until 28 days after the birth, but after the first week most families are transferred to the care of the health visitor.

 Community neonatal nurses or midwives